 Why I Vote

-As programs ramp up for 2020, we believe it is imperative to highlight and share the passion and unique reasons behind why people vote in an effort to encourage more community members to do the same.
-Throughout the 2020 election season, Election Protection is running a social media campaign called #WhyIVote as an opportunity to share stories around our communities’ voting experiences.
-Election Protection is collecting stories from voters on: how they prefer to vote, where they vote and, of course, why voting is important to them with–in hopes of inspiring others to do the same.
+As the Election Protection coalition, we believe it is imperative to highlight and share the passion and unique reasons behind why people vote in an effort to encourage more community members to do the same.
+Election Protection is running a social media campaign called #WhyIVote as an opportunity to share stories around our communities’ voting experiences.
+Election Protection collected stories from voters on: how they prefer to vote, where they vote and, of course, why voting is important to them with–in hopes of inspiring others to do the same.
 Please consider sharing voting experiences and motivation here.